mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 5. Local Global Federated Averaging (LGFedAvg)

 ### Usage

-You can fine-tune pretrained encoders for various fMRI-based analyses.
+1. You can fine-tune pretrained encoders for various fMRI-based analyses.
 Note that the `Finetune_*.py` script is just an example of how to finetune our pretrained encoders for classification tasks, and one can modify this code according to different downstream tasks.

-Specifically, for 'GCN', 'GIN', 'GAT', 'BrainNetCNN', 'GraphSAGE', 'STAGIN', 'STGCN', 'MGNN', and 'Transformer', please input your to-be-analyzed data in the `Data` class of the corresponding `Finetune_*.py`, including fMRI time series with shape of (nsub,nlength,nroi) and label with the shape of (nsub,).
+For 'GCN', 'GIN', 'GAT', 'BrainNetCNN', 'GraphSAGE', 'STAGIN', 'STGCN', 'MGNN', and 'Transformer', please input your to-be-analyzed data in the `Data` class of the corresponding `Finetune_*.py`, including fMRI time series with shape of (nsub,nlength,nroi) and label with the shape of (nsub,).